Emad-am/feeder/README.md

 ### License

 This project is licensed under the MIT License.
-See the LICENSE file for details..
+See the LICENSE file for details.

 ```bash
 This README provides an overview, setup instructions, and usage guidelines for the `feeder` project.